What Is the Difference between the Soul and the Spirit?

 “And the God of peace Himself sanctify you wholly, and may your spirit and soul and body be preserved complete, without blame, at the coming of our Lord Jesus Christ.”

-This crucial verse proves the soul and the spirit are not the same thing.
-It tells us human beings are composed of three parts—spirit, soul, and body.
-In Greek, the original language of the New Testament, the conjunction and in the phrase spirit and soul and body indicates these are three different things.
-The body is clearly distinct from the soul; in the same way, the soul is also distinct from the spirit.
+This crucial verse reveals we have three parts: a spirit, a soul, and a body.
+In Greek, the original language of the New Testament, the presence of the conjunction and in the phrase spirit and soul and body indicates they’re three different things.
+The body is obviously distinct from the soul, and the soul is also distinct from the spirit.

 “For the word of God is living and operative and sharper than any two-edged sword, and piercing even to the dividing of soul and spirit and of joints and marrow, and able to discern the thoughts and intentions of the heart.”

-The joints and marrow in our physical body are closely related, but they’re distinct and can be separated.
-In the same way, our soul and our spirit can be divided by the Word of God, showing that they’re also distinct from each other.
+The joints and marrow in our physical body are close together, but they can be separated.
+Likewise, the Word of God can divide our soul and our spirit, showing that they’re different parts.

 Do you need help understanding the Bible?